schellenberg/computerscience20/_sources/VisualProgrammingEnv/RepeatUntil.rst

 	If you would like to edit the Repeat Until Practice handout, you can download the :download:`editable Word document <handouts/scratch_repeat_until_practice.docx>`.

-Demonstrating How to Use Repeat Until
+Cannonball Motion Using Repeat Until
 -------------------------------------

 Let's use the repeat until block to create a simulation of a cannonball being shot.
 First, we need to make a cannonball.
 To do this, click on the paintbrush beside New sprite (under the stage):